learning2hash/learning2hash.github.io/tutorial.md

 print(classes[:,50364])   # 9
 ```

-On this particular example we can see that LSH does fairly poorly, with two semantically related images (class 8), colliding in the same bucket.
+On this particular example we can see that LSH does fairly poorly, with two semantically related images (class 8 ship), colliding in the same bucket.
 We will inspect another bucket before moving on:

 ```python
 # We take this bucket and inspect the images: